Click to open network menu

 It becomes a lot tougher on the mind of the enemy if you walk towards them and away from them a lot, rather than waddling left and right.
 You want to condition them.
 You want them to get used to your character facing in the direction of their character so that it isn't so obvious when you are trying to get in range to cast Starcall.

-Additionally, if you always throw your Starcall out as soon as an enemy is in range then it becomes very easy for them to read your rhythm.
+Additionally, if you always throw your Starcall out as soon as an enemy is in range, then it becomes very easy for them to read your rhythm.
 Try to get in Starcall range without using it, or auto attack a few times in a row while they shuffle around trying to dodge instead of hitting you back.
-The enemy is constantly thinking about dodging your Starcall, and by holding it you are applying tremendous pressure to their mental stack.
+The enemy is constantly thinking about dodging your Starcall - and by holding it you are applying tremendous pressure to their mental stack.

 It's easier to land Starcall on the enemy ADC when they go for a last-hit on a low health minion.
 You can auto attack the enemy ADC as he goes for it to see if he dodges.
 If he dodges then your auto goes through and you can Starcall after.
 If he fights back you can do a Starcall while he's animation locked and then one more auto attack and run away.

 One thing to keep in mind is that during the very early levels you might not always want to auto attack if you don't have a bush nearby to drop minion aggro.
 Minions do a lot of damage early on, and if you're not careful about it you will find yourself losing the same amount of health as the person you are poking.
-Since Starcall itself doesn't aggro the minions you can always just keept it at that if you have no bush.
+Since Starcall itself doesn't aggro the minions you can always just keep it at that if you have no bush.

 Windwall Abilities